DaniGuardiola/rpc-anywhere/docs/2-built-in-transports.md

 RPC Anywhere ships with a few built-in ways to create transports for common use cases.

-For example, a transport for web extensions (content scripts <-> service worker) can be created with `createTransportFromBrowserRuntimePort`.
+For example, a transport for web extensions (content scripts <-> service worker) can be created with `createTransportFromBrowserRuntimePort(port)`.
 As the name implies, it uses a `Browser.Runtime.Port` object to send and receive messages.
 You can see a full example below.

 A full list of built-in transports can be found below.